abigailsylvie/AI-Advice-for-Kids/README.md

 1. Add a frontend (simple web form) to input age and focus

 2. Categorize advice by learning type
+---
+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.

+--

-3. Send advice by email or SMS
+4. Send advice by email or SMS